Sacraments of the Catholic Church

 It is called the sacrament of confession, since the disclosure or confession of sins to a priest is an essential element of this sacrament.
 In a profound sense it is also a “confession” – acknowledgment and praise – of the holiness of God and of his mercy toward sinful man.
 It is called the sacrament of Reconciliation, because it imparts to the sinner the live of God who reconciles: “Be reconciled to God.”
 He who lives by God’s merciful love is ready to respond to the Lord’s call: “Go; first be reconciled to your brother.” ( 1424, Catechism of the Catholic Church).

 This Sacrament is offered throughout the week in this parish.
 Please see the newsletter to confirm times and locations.
-The regular slots are on Thursday evenings, from 7.00-8.00pm at Holy Rood, Saturday mornings, from 9.30-10.00am, at Holy Rood, and Saturday evenings, 6.10-6.30pm, Our Lady of the Rosary.
+The regular slots are Monday to Saturday after the 9am Mass at Holy Rood and Saturday evenings, 6.10-6.30pm at Our Lady of the Rosary.
 You can also talk to a priest before or after Mass, or make an appointment, in person or via the parish office.